mapa3m1/flyingbear-p902-box/README.md

 Rear side ( with big Rectangular hole ) - use inner side for rear cover, It is necessary to glue big part with 20x465 & 20x365.
 13 mm holes for cabeles.

-Maybe you must use your hands to make it better ))))
+Maybe you must use your hands to make it better )))) IF YOU WANT, YOU CAN DONATE ME FOR MY WORK http://funding.to/2293